What is Account Takeover Fraud?

 Darknet markets make it easier to steal from users, but the increase in financial accounts and offerings also fuel the market.
 Targeted users often have many financial accounts spread across several websites.
 More financial accounts and online presence mean an increase in the attack surface for ATO fraud.

-Preventing Account Takeover Fraud
+Account Takeover Fraud Protection and Prevention

 Users and website owners should take basic precautions to prevent ATO fraud.
 Financial and healthcare sites are common targets for attackers.
 These sites usually have fraud detection systems in place, but most send emails to the registered account holder when data changes.